Cocaine addiction: get help

 Unlike treatment for heroin, there are no medicines that work as substitutes for powder cocaine, crack cocaine and other stimulants.

-However, you may be offered medication to help with related symptoms, such as sleep problems.
+However, you may be offered medicines to help with related symptoms, such as sleep problems.
+These are often used on a short-term basis because long-term use of medicines that can help you sleep can also be addictive in itself.

 If you're addicted to alcohol as well as cocaine, you may be prescribed Antabuse (disulfiram).